Soon and Baliunas controversy: Funding controversy

 Connections between the paper's authors and oil industry groups have been well documented.
 Soon and Baliunas were at the time paid consultants of the George C. Marshall Institute.
-Soon has also received multiple grants from the American Petroleum Institute between 2001 and 2007 totalled $274,000, and grants from Exxon Mobil totalled $335,000 between 2005 and 2010.
+Soon has also received multiple grants from the American Petroleum Institute between 2001 and 2007 totalled $274,000, and grants from ExxonMobil totalled $335,000 between 2005 and 2010.
 Other contributors to Soon's research career include the Charles G. Koch Foundation, which gave Soon two grants totaling $175,000 in 2005/6 and again in 2010, and coal and oil industry sources such as Mobil Foundation, the Texaco Foundation and the Electric Power Research Institute.
 Soon has stated that he has "never been motivated by financial reward in any of my scientific research."

 Soon's co-authors Craig D. Idso and Sherwood B. Idso have also received industry funding.
 They have been linked to Western coal interests, and the ExxonMobil Foundation provided a grant of $15,000 to their Center for the Study of Carbon Dioxide and Global Change in 2000.